Scottish regiment: British India

+The Auxiliary Force maintained one Scottish regiment, the Calcutta Scottish, from 1914 to 1947.

 Canada

 Current regiments

 There are 16 Canadian-Scottish infantry regiments, and one Canadian-Scottish artillery regiment in Canada's Primary Reserve.
 The Black Watch (Royal Highland Regiment) of Canada is the senior Canadian-Scottish infantry regiment of the Canadian Army.

 Canadian-Scottish regiments in the Canadian Army Reserve: